suminb/etf-overlap/data/README.md

 ## Data Source

-All data is scraped from [ETFdb.com](https://etfdb.com) using the scraper script.
+All data is fetchd from [ETFdb.com](https://etfdb.com) using the fetchr script.
 Data is typically updated monthly or quarterly as ETF holdings change.